josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 - finance;
 - and war policy.

-When one route is blocked, another remains.
+Blocking one route may:

-When one institution withdraws, another becomes active.

-When one political frame loses force, another reveals a different unresolved problem.

-This is one reason the mobilisation behaves more like a rhizome than a conventional campaign with one leadership, one demand, or one institutional home.
+- leave others active;
+- displace participation into another institution;
+- generate a new grievance;
+- reduce the movement’s practical capacity;
+- or produce several effects at once.

+The map therefore traces both persistence and interruption.

+It does not assume that every act of suppression strengthens a movement.

 ---

-## 🇵🇸 Every Route Must Return To Palestine
+## 🇵🇸 Palestinian Centrality

-The Root Map begins and ends with Palestinian life.
+The Root Map begins with Palestinian life.

-Every route should return to questions such as:
+Every route should remain accountable to the Palestinian conditions and relationships that made it relevant.

+That means asking:

 - What is happening to Palestinians?
 - What do Palestinians themselves say?